 The other Rio area airport that will be open for business aviation is Santos Dumont Airport.
 Currently it is proposed that both Galeão and Santos Dumont will open to business aviation flights during nighttime hours only, for security reasons and to ease traffic congestion.

 Other airports further from the city, such as Cabo Frio airport (162km away) and Sorocaba Airport near São Paulo, will also be busy as slots fill up in Rio, and will be used as aircraft parking and bases for crews.

 Long range flights from Europe and the USA into Rio will see additional demand, but we are also expecting to see a particular increase in regional private charter flights, from those flying domestically within Brazil.

 Private jet availability during major sports events

-Business aviation allows short notice bookings and availability, even for major sporting events.
-Being integrated with over 7,000 accredited aircraft globally, at PrivateFly we can pinpoint available aircraft immediately – at the best possible price – and have our clients airborne within the hour.
+Business aviation allows short notice bookings and availability.
+Being integrated with over 7,000 accredited aircraft globally, at PrivateFly we can pinpoint available aircraft immediately – at the best possible price – and have our clients airborne within the hour if required.

 But for major sporting events, extra restrictions and regulations are often put in place by the local airports and aviation authorities.
 And aircraft availability can become limited in the lead up to the event, leading to higher prices.

 We always advise our clients to book earlier than usual if possible when travelling to sports events, to be able to secure their ideal landing and parking slots.